MrFezaro/Forward_Inverse_Kinematics/README.md

 ## Features

 - **Forward Kinematics:** Calculate the end effector position based on given joint angles.
-- **Inverse Kinematics:** Determine the required joint angles to achieve a desired end effector position.
+- **Inverse Kinematics:** Determine the required joint angles to achieve a desired end effector position using cyclic coordinate decent.
 - **Dynamic Link Length:** Change the length of the links to observe the effect on the arm's movement.
 - **Interactive UI:** Use ImGui for real-time control and visualization of the kinematics.
 - **3D Visualization:** Render the arm and its joints in a 3D environment.